Housing Payment Assistance

 - ability to prove loss of income due to COVID-19;

 - AMI (click here for area median income table).
-A household’s AMI must be under 50% for Salem residents; under 80% AMI for Peabody residents; between 50% and 100% AMI for Beverly residents.
+A household’s AMI must be under 50% for Salem residents; under 80% AMI for Peabody residents; below 100% AMI for Beverly residents.

 - Households composed of two or more people living together, one of whom is a dependent child under the age of 21.
 A pregnant mother qualifies if she is the head of household.